 Do you really need all those bags?

 Let’s go back to Fort Lauderdale as an object lesson.
-Here, the shooter had time to retrieve his checked weapon (perfectly legal), enter a bathroom, load his weapon, and come out shooting while a few hundred people stood around patiently, clustered at the edge of the baggage carrousel, waiting for their suitcases.
+Here, the shooter had time to retrieve his checked weapon (perfectly legal), enter a bathroom, load his weapon, and come out shooting while a few hundred people stood around patiently, clustered at the edge of the baggage carousel, waiting for their suitcases.

 Believe me, it can be done easily, if you pre-plan and pack only what you know you absolutely need.
 Seasoned travelers do it all the time.
 I do it all the time, even with my grandkids—one cabin-friendly roll on.
 No more.
 No baggage claim necessary.